-The Auxiliary Housing office rents and manages residential housing units ranging in size from efficiency to one-bedroom to multi-bedroom apartments and houses.
-These living units surround the campus and occupy an area that extends to Lloyd Avenue to the north, Brown Street to the west, Power Street to the south, and Hope Street to the east.
+The Auxiliary Housing office leases and manages residential housing units ranging in size from efficiencies to one-bedroom, multi-bedroom apartments and houses.
+These living units surround the campus and occupy an area that extends from the center of campus to Bowen Street to the north, Olive Street to the west, Power Street to the south, and Hope Street to the east.

-Housing contract terms for currently enrolled undergraduates, graduates, and medical students are generally for a 12-month period beginning June 2 and terminating on Memorial Day, noontime, 2018.
-Rental charges for these living units are placed on the student's account through the Bursar's office.
+Housing contract terms for currently enrolled undergraduate students are for a 12-month period beginning June 3, 2022 at noon and terminating on May 29, 2023 (Memorial Day) at noontime.
+Rental charges are placed on the student's Banner account on a per-semester basis through the Bursar's office.